Dental Programs

 A successfully completed undergraduate degree is generally required for postgraduate courses.
 Specifically, this means that at least a Bachelor’s degree (level 6 according to the Bologna or Bruges-Copenhagen criteria) is required.

-DTMD also opens its application-oriented continuing education Master’s degree programs to applicants with completed apprenticeships and several years of professional experience.
+The application-oriented continuing education Diploma and Master’s degree programs are open to applicants with completed apprenticeships and several years of professional experience.
 However, the prerequisite is that the training and professional experience are directly related to the desired course of study.
 It will be checked individually whether the requirements for admission to the Master’s program have been met.
 These admission requirements are checked as part of the accreditation process.

-In special cases, for example if a previous degree is missing, DTMD and the universitarian partners reserve the right to make admission to the Master’s program dependent on additional conditions.
+In special cases, for example, if a previous degree is missing, DTMD and the university partners reserve the right to make admission to the Master’s program dependent on additional conditions.
 In such cases, admission can be granted, for example, through an aptitude assessment procedure.

 Consecutive Master’s degree program